ndonolli/imaginathan-space-site/posts/repl-driven-prototyping.md

 Seeing as this would likely be a client-hosted component I considered prototyping it in javascript.
 After all, I found a reasonable wordcloud library on npm.
 But these days, shadow-cljs and the mature clojurescript tools make spinning up a webapp + repl simpler than ever.
 So why not?
 We'll get the advantage of the exceptional core library and the repl.

-The wordcloud library's API is simple enough - it expects an array of arrays containing both the word and weight to be passed into the render function.
+The wordcloud library's API is simple enough - it expects an array of tuples (as arrays) containing both the word and weight to be passed into the render function.
 I wanted to use real data so I grabbed some test data consisting of sample text separated by newlines.
 This looks like a good thing to define in our repl.

 ```clojure
 cljs.wordcloud=> (def text "...")
 #'wordcloud/text
 ```

 ```clojure
 cljs.wordcloud=> (def words (clojure.string/split text #"\W"))